 Thrown around quite often, what does the gifted mean, especially when it comes to learning and behavior?
-The characteristics of a gifted child might surprise you.
+The characteristics of gifted children might surprise you.
 Not always positive, these gifted characteristics often present challenges for the child, teachers, and parents.

 The National Association of Gifted Children has it that, “Gifted people are those that display outstanding levels of aptitude and competence in one or more disciplines.”
 This definition is quite broad and it, therefore, encompasses a broad range of characteristics that parents, tutors, and psychologists use to recognize giftedness in children.